cunni319/plasma_GCA_2023/README.md

 Analysis of plasma proteins in Giant Cell Arteritis (GCA) patients compared with healthy controls.
 ===================================================

-This repository includes Jupyter lab notebooks to run for the analysis for this project.
+This repository includes Jupyter lab notebooks to run for the analysis of this project.
 The input data is included in the repository; no editing is required to run the scripts.
 Each script has local data that is read in, and all output for the figures is automatically put into the corresponding output directory.